Santa Fe, New Mexico, USA travel guide

 What to Pack

 • Layers, layers, layers!
-Santa Fe's high desert climate means large temperature swings between day and night.
+Santa Fe's high desert climate means big temperature swings between day and night.

-• Comfortable walking shoes are a must for exploring the Plaza, Canyon Road, and Meow Wolf.
+• Comfortable walking shoes for exploring the Plaza, Canyon Road, and Meow Wolf.

-• Sunscreen, a wide-brimmed hat, and sunglasses are essential due to the high altitude and intense sun.
+• Sunscreen, a wide-brimmed hat, and sunglasses – the high altitude means intense sun.

-• A reusable water bottle to stay hydrated at 7,000 feet (the air is very dry).
+• A reusable water bottle to stay hydrated at 7,000 feet elevation.

-• A light jacket or sweater, even in summer, for cool evenings.
+• Light jacket or sweater, even in summer, for cool evenings.

 Money-Saving Tips

-• Many art galleries on Canyon Road are free to browse, offering a wonderful cultural experience without spending a dime.
+• Many galleries on Canyon Road are free to browse, offering a rich cultural experience without spending a dime.

-• Pack snacks and drinks for your day trips to avoid impulse purchases at tourist stops.
+• Pack some snacks and drinks for your hotel room to avoid impulse purchases.

 Local Insights